animeshgos/dialogflow-medical-bot/README.md

-# symptom-diagnosis-chatbot
+# dialogflow-medical-bot
-A Symptom Diagnosis Chatbot using Dialogflow framework
+A Chatbot created using Dialogflow framework which gives Symptom Diagnosis.